Last Updated on September 8, 2025

 How Are Fluke Multimeters Made?

-Fluke multimeters consist of several components: ohmmeters, AC/DC voltmeters, current testers, a range selector knob, needle, display, test probes, and precision internal circuitry.
+Fluke multimeters consist of several components: ohmmeters, AC/DC voltmeters, current testers, a range selector knob, a needle, a display, test probes, and precision internal circuitry.
 These components are assembled and calibrated to ensure high accuracy and reliability.

 Fluke’s engineering excellence ensures their meters can handle transient spikes, minimize errors, and provide smooth troubleshooting in even the most demanding environments.